quicwg/multipath/draft-ietf-quic-multipath.md

 The receiver of a PATH_ABANDON frame SHOULD NOT release its resources immediately, but SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in {{Section 6.2. of QUIC-RECOVERY}}
-after the last time a packet with the corresponding CID or until it receives a RETIRE_CONNECTION_ID frame for that CID, whichever happens sooner.
+after receive of the PATH_ABANDON frame or until it receives a RETIRE_CONNECTION_ID frame for that CID, whichever happens sooner.

 Similarly, an endpoint SHOULD wait for three PTOs after the last sent packet